computej/1_3_indep/README.md

 ## Usage

 `index.html` contains two prompts for a integer and a string.

-Put a non-negative number into the
+Put a non-negative number into the first prompt, optionally put any string into the second one, and click the blue "Next" button bellow them.

 ## Known Bugs